-First ascentsThe first ascent was done in 1877 by Findenegg and Brussofier from the Sella Nevea (southern) side and then over the upper part of the west wall (through today called Findenegg's couloir).
+First ascentsThe first ascent was done on August 18th, 1877 by Findenegg and Brussofier from the Sella Nevea (southern) side and then over the upper part of the west wall (through today called Findenegg's couloir).

-The west wall above the Dunja valley was first climbed by count Brazza (he also found the route of today's normal south approach), Siega and Marcon in 1882.
+The west wall above the Dunja valley was first climbed in 1882 by count Brazza & Co. (he also found the route of today's normal south approach), Siega and Marcon in 1882.

-SkiingSki descents over the W wall and to the N (Via Amalia) were done in the beginning of 21st century (Mauro Rumez), but I have no information if skiing was continuous.
+SkiingSki descents over the W wall and to the N (Via Amalia) were done at the end of 20th century (Mauro Rumez).
 In 2009 Luca Vuerich did the first ski descent over the S face.